cabbi/jsonize/README.md

 - **_values_**: The values of the enumeration type (i.e. myEnum.values).
 - **_jsonEnumCode_**: An optional code used to serialize these **Enum** items.
 If not provided the Enum name will be taken.
 - **_enumFormat_**: The serialization format (see **EnumFormat**).
+- **_unknownEnumValue_**: This optional parameter is used during decoding in case of an unrecognized value.
+This can happen if an old json holds a removed enum.
+  Note: 'unknownEnumValue' is not applicable to 'EnumFormat.indexOf'

 ## registerClass
 ```dart